Greek unemployment hits record; youth jobless soar

 Data from national statistics agency ELSTAT on Thursday showed unemployment rose from 16.5 percent in July as a rise in tourism activity in August failed to stem sharp job losses in the economy.
 More than four-in-ten young people were out of work.

-"The rate of deterioration in the labor market topped even the most pessimistic projections during a month when tourism provides support," said Nikos Magginas, an economist at National Bank of Greece.
+"The rate of deterioration in the labour market topped even the most pessimistic projections during a month when tourism provides support," said Nikos Magginas, an economist at National Bank of Greece.

 "At this pace, it will be hard to see unemployment below 18 percent in the last quarter.